Cardiological diagnostics: overview of examination methods

 Many heart diseases are initially unremarkable.
 When the first symptoms appear, the heart function is often already impaired.
 This makes it all the more important to have the signs of the disease clarified as quickly as possible.
 Early cardiological diagnosis makes a decisive contribution to recognising potential risks and counteracting them in a targeted manner.

-Our cardiological diagnostics in Munich include various methods of heart examination.
-The most basic procedures include long-term blood pressure measurement and the ECG Munich, which we use to measure the electrical activity of your heart.
-With the help of echocardiography in Munich, we can visualise your heart valves and ventricles in motion.
-The Doppler Munich visualises the blood flow in the vessels and helps us to identify constrictions.
-For further questions, a cardiac CT scan or cardiac catheterisation provides additional certainty.
-Our cardiological diagnostics services also include pacemaker monitoring and INR monitoring.
+Our cardiology diagnostics in Munich include various methods of cardiac examination.
+Among the most fundamental procedures are 24-hour blood pressure monitoring and the Munich ECG, with which we measure your heart's electrical activity.
+Using Munich echocardiography, we can visualise your heart valves and chambers in motion.
+Carotid Doppler makes blood flow in the vessels visible and helps us detect narrowed areas.
+For further investigations, cardiac CT or a Heart catheterisation additional safety.
+Furthermore, pacemaker checks and INR checks are part of our services in the field of cardiology diagnostics.

 Cardiological diagnostics as the basis for well-founded medical decisions